openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 Default value: 30 min.

 ### Enable UAM
 With this option enabled, the SMB algorithm can recognize unannounced meals.
-This is helpful, if you forget to tell AndroidAPS about your carbs or estimate your carbs wrong and the amount of entered carbs is wrong or if a meal with lots of fat and protein has a longer duration than expected.
+This is helpful, if you forget to tell AAPS about your carbs or estimate your carbs wrong and the amount of entered carbs is wrong or if a meal with lots of fat and protein has a longer duration than expected.
 Without any carb entry, UAM can recognize fast glucose increasements caused by carbs, adrenaline, etc, and tries to adjust it with SMBs.
 This also works the opposite way: if there is a fast glucose decreasement, it can stop SMBs earlier.

 **Therefore, UAM should always be activated when using SMB.**